woschmid/webprotege-export-neo4j/readme.md

    ```
 4) The WebProtege .war file will be built into the webprotege-server directory

-Building Docker image
+Building a Docker image
 -------------------------

-Go into the root directory of your cloned webprogete-export-neo4j folder where you can find the _Dockerfile_.
+Open a terminal in the root directory of your cloned webprogete-export-neo4j folder where you will find the _Dockerfile_.

-The following command creates a local docker image instance with the name webprotege-export-neo4j which then can be used
+The following command creates a local docker image instance called _webprotege-export-neo4j_ which then can be used
-to run from Docker (next section).
-This build process requires 10 - 30 minutes!
+to run from Docker (next section). **Note**: the building process requires 10 - 30 minutes!

    ```bash
    docker build -t webprotege-export-neo4j --build-arg WEBPROTEGE_VERSION=5.0.0-SNAPSHOT .
    ```

-webprotege is called _webprotege_ and the host for neo4j is called _neo4j_ (defined in _edu.stanford.bmir.protege.web.server.export.ProjectExportService.java_)
+By default, the host for webprotege is named _webprotege_ and the host for neo4j is named _neo4j_
+(defined in the _docker-compose.yml_ and in _edu.stanford.bmir.protege.web.server.export.ProjectExportService.java_)

 Running from Docker using docker-compose
 -------------------

-**Requirement**: A Docker image called webprotege-export-neo4j exists (see Buiding Docker image if not yet created).
+**Requirement**: A local Docker image called _webprotege-export-neo4j_ already exists (see the previous section
+Buiding a Docker image if not yet created).

-Change directory into the directory where the docker-compose.yml is.
+Open a terminal in the directory where _docker-compose.yml_ is.

 **Note**: The volume folders .neo4j and .protegedata will be created in the current directory where the docker-compose
-command is being execuded.
+command will be execuded.

-To run WebProtégé and Neo4j using docker-compose:
+#### Start WebProtégé, Neo4j and MongoDB using docker-compose:

 1. Enter this following command in the Terminal to start the docker container in the background